mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

     d.elog.log_error(d.job_id(),alg,err)
     d.kill()

-| To understand the code above assume the symbol d is a *Seismogram*
+| To understand the code above assume the symbol d is a :code:`Seismogram`
   object with a singular transformation matrix created, for example, by incorrectly building the object with two redundant east-west components.
 The rotate_to_standard method tries to compute a matrix inverse of the transformation matrix, which will generate an exception of type MsPASSError (the primary exception class for MsPASSS).
-  This example catches that exception with the expected type and passes it directly to the ErrorLogger (*d.elog*).
+  This example catches that exception with the expected type and passes it directly to the ErrorLogger (:code:`d.elog`).
 This form is correct because it is know that that is the only class exception the function will throw.
   For more ambiguous cases we refer to multiple books and online sources for best practices in python programming.
-The key point is in more ambiguous cases the construct should catch the standard base class *Exception* as a more generic handler.
-Finally, both calls to elog methods contain additional parameters to tag the messages.  *alg* is an algorithm name and d.job_id() retrieves the "job_id".
+The key point is in more ambiguous cases the construct should catch the standard base class :code:`Exception` as a more generic handler.
+Finally, both calls to elog methods contain additional parameters to tag the messages.  :code:`alg` is an algorithm name and :code:`d.job_id()` retrieves the :code:`job_id`.
 Both are global attributes handled through the global history management system described below.
 | All the above would be useless baggage except the MongoDB database writers